Home > Pressrelease > Construction Equipment Aftermarket worth $45 Bn by 2032

-Construction Equipment Aftermarket industry size is set to reach USD 30 billion by 2027, according to a new research report by Global Market Insights Inc.
+Construction Equipment Aftermarket size is projected to exceed USD 45 billion by 2032, according to the recent research report by Global Market Insights Inc.

 Get more details on this report - Request Free Sample PDF

 Rising demand for earthmoving & roadbuilding equipment in construction activities

 The earthmoving & roadbuilding equipment sector captured over 50% of the construction equipment aftermarket share in 2022.
 The increasing number of construction activities, mining, and infrastructure development projects are pushing the demand for several parts and components used in earth-moving and road-building equipment.

 Growing digitization trends to augment online sales of aftermarket products

 Online sales channel segment held more than 20% industry share in 2022.
 Rapid penetration of smart technologies, such as smartphones and laptops and the increasing espousal of e-commerce are expected to offer lucrative scope for robust online sales of these products.
 The advent of digitization and the increasing number of digital platforms is providing access to a wide variety of aftermarket parts and components.
 Several leading OEMs are also foraying into the digital space with partnerships and self-designed online portals to expand their business reach and boost revenues.